Ed Balls Leo Wilkinson

 Fee Band

 Noted as one of the leading economic voices in the Labour governments of the 1990s and 2000s, Ed was a key architect of policies from the independence of the Bank of England to the minimum wage.
-Having left politics he now has roles at Harvard and King’s College alongside a new life encompassing everything from Strictly to chairing Norwich City FC.
-As well as insights into Europe, populism, and economics he reveals a lighter look at Westminster and his career.
+Having left frontline politics his new life has encompassed academia in the US and UK, presenting documentaries, analysing the big stories alongside George Osborne on Political Currency, and, of course, a celebrated turn on Strictly Come Dancing.

 Biography

 Ed Balls served as Economic Secretary to the Treasury and Shadow Chancellor in a political career spanning over two decades.
-Away from politics he has found a new audience with a surprisingly successful appearance in Strictly Come Dancing, and a revealing exploration of US voters in Travels in Trumpland.
+Away from frontline politics he has found a new audience with a surprisingly successful appearance in Strictly Come Dancing, talked to US voters in Travels in Trumpland, and established a surprising partnership with George Osborne on the Political Currency podcast.

 After a period teaching at Harvard, Ed returned to the UK and joined the Financial Times as a leader writer.
 He remained at the FT until then Shadow Chancellor Gordon Brown employed him as an advisor.
 When Labour entered government in the 1997 election Ed became Chief Economic Advisor to the Treasury.
 Upon election to Parliament, he became Economic Secretary to the Treasury, continuing his working relationship with Chancellor Gordon Brown.

-Ed was a central part of the Labour economic plan which was key to the party’s success from the mid-90s onwards.
-He was an architect of policies including the independence of the Bank of England, the national minimum wage, tax credits, and the five economic tests for UK entry into the Euro.
+Ed was a central part of the Labour economic team, which was key to the party’s success from the mid-90s onwards.
+He was an architect of policies including the independence of the Bank of England and the national minimum wage.
 Throughout his time with the Treasury and beyond he was noted as one of the sharpest, most forceful, and most influential economic minds.
-When Brown became Prime Minister, Ed was promoted to a full cabinet post as Secretary of State for Children, Schools and Families, until being appointed Shadow Home Secretary and then Shadow Chancellor.
-However, Ed famously lost his Parliamentary seat in the 2015 election.
+When Brown became Prime Minister, Ed was promoted to Secretary of State for Children, Schools and Families, until being appointed Shadow Home Secretary and then Shadow Chancellor.

 JLA Speakers Breakfast